Engee documentation

 Dependencies

-To use this parameter, set the Opening parameterization to `Linear - Area vs. pressure'.
+To use this parameter, set the Opening parameterization parameters to Linear - Area vs. pressure.

 The sum of all clearances when the valve is in the fully closed position.
-Any area less than this value is maintained at the specified leakage area.
+Any area less than this value equates to the specified leakage area.
 This parameter contributes to the stability of the numerical solution by maintaining flow continuity.

 Dependencies

-To use this parameter, set the Opening parameterization parameter to `Linear - Area vs. pressure'.
+To use this parameter, set the Opening parameterization parameters to `Linear - Area vs. pressure'.

 Vector of gauge pressure values for the tabular parameterization of the valve opening area.
-The elements of the vector must correspond one-to-one to the elements of the vector from parameter Opening area vector.
+The elements of the vector must correspond one-to-one to the elements of the vector from the Opening area vector parameters.
 The elements are listed in ascending order and must be greater than 0.
 Linear interpolation is used between the tabulated data points.

 Dependencies

-To use this parameter, set the Opening parameterization parameter to `Tabulated data - Area vs. pressure'.
+To use this parameter, set the Opening parameterization parameters to `Tabulated data - Area vs. pressure'.

 Dependencies

-To use this parameter, set the Opening parameterization parameter to `Tabulated data - Area vs. pressure'.
+To use this parameter, set the Opening parameterization parameters to `Tabulated data - Area vs. pressure'.

-The cross-sectional area of ports A and B. This quantity is used in the pressure-flow equation that determines the mass flow rate through the port.
+The cross-sectional area of ports A and B. This area is used when calculating the mass flow rate through the valve.

 Dependencies

-To use this parameter, set the Opening parameterization parameter to `Linear - Area vs. pressure' or `Tabulated data - Area vs. pressure'.
+To use this parameter, set the Opening parameterization parameters to `Linear - Area vs. pressure' or `Tabulated data - Area vs. pressure'.

 Correction factor that takes into account discharge losses in theoretical flows.